CS257-S25/team-project-b/README.md

 ### Code Design Improvements
 -- Code Design Improvements --
 1. In ProductionCode/covid_stats.py (lines 54–85), a long method code smell was present in the compare function, which made the logic difficult to read and maintain.
 To address this, the method was refactored by extracting the country-specific data processing into a separate helper function, _get_country_stats().
 This reduced the method's length, improved modularity, and enhanced clarity while preserving the original functionality.
+2. Issue: Repeated if ds is None: ds = DataSource() in multiple functions (get_closest_date, get_cases_and_deaths_stats, compare)
+Fix: Added a helper function get_ds(ds) at the top of covid_stats.py (around line 7) to handle default DataSource logic.
+Result: Cleaner code, less repetition, easier to maintain.